Umurerwa3/DSA_HW01/README.md

-# DSA HW01 - OPERATIONS WITH SPARSE MATRIX
+# DSA HW01 - SPARSE MATRIX OPERATION

 This is a Python Project that Load two sparse matrices from an input file and can perform addition, subtraction, and multiplication on the matrices.